giocomai/castarter.legacy/README.md

 Download index pages
 --------------------

 From the home page of the European Parliament, it is easy to reach the main page dedicated to press releases clicking on 'News', and then on 'Press releases' on the top of the page: <http://www.europarl.europa.eu/news/en/news-room/press-release> At the bottom of this page, as it is customary, the user is given the possibility to see older press released by clicking on the 'Next page' link.
-There is also the possibility to go back in time quicker, or seeing directly the oldest press release.
+There is also the possibility to go back in time one page at a time, or jumping directly the oldest press release.
 Let's have a look at the URL's of these pages.
 Clicking subsequent times on the 'next page' link, these are the URLs that we obtain:

 <http://www.europarl.europa.eu/news/en/news-room/press-release?start=10>